Forests of Switzerland: Size and repartition

 In 2012, the wooded area in Switzerland occupied 1258658 ha.
 Its distribution in the different geographical areas of the country is 18% in the Jura, 18% on the Swiss Plateau, 19% in the northern Alpine foothills, 31% in the High Alps and 14% on the south side of the Alps.
 As for its owners, 363000 ha, i.e. 29%, belong to approximately 250'000 private owners and 896000 ha respectively, i.e. 71%, to public owners.
 In constant evolution, it has increased in size by about 3% since 1991 in a very unequal way depending on the region.

 The total surface increased slightly to 1266423 ha in 2015, of which 1110433 ha of productive surfaces, 155990 ha of unproductive surfaces and 66027 ha of forest reserves.
 The breakdown and number of private and public owners remains similar to 2012.

 Trees

 The country's forests are composed of a total wood volume of about 422 million cubic meters.
 There are 67% softwoods, mainly firs and spruces, and 33% hardwoods, with mainly beech.
 Since the 2010s, there has been a dominance of mixed stands in Swiss forests, with only 19% pure stands.
 According to the national forest inventory, 92% of regenerating stands come from natural seeding.
 There are 120 different forest types in Switzerland.

+Wood industry

+Switzerland's wood industry has been intrinsically linked to forest management since the preindustrial era, when wood served as the primary energy source for households, crafts, and industry.
+From the late 18th century, Swiss forests underwent a fundamental transformation toward production-oriented management focused on timber output, with traditional agricultural usage rights progressively excluded.
+This shift coincided with the professionalization of forestry and the emergence of wood as a distinct economic sector.
+Evidence of commercial wood exploitation dates to the Roman period, with timber rafting documented on Lake Como, Lake Geneva, the Aare, and the Rhône.

+By 1858–1860, statistical surveys revealed significant regional disparities in forest productivity, with overall Swiss forests covering only 85% of timber needs—Appenzell Ausserrhoden's forests supplied merely 32% of local demand while the Vaud Jura produced 156%.
+The widespread concern over timber shortages in the 18th and 19th centuries, though often exaggerated, had substantial political consequences, legitimizing the development of comprehensive forest laws.
+The primary shortage concerned long timber for construction due to the relative rarity of tall timber stands before 1800.
+Forests near industries with high wood consumption, particularly charcoal production sites, glassworks, and salt works, frequently experienced severe overexploitation and sometimes complete deforestation.

+In 2001, the industry comprised 12,273 enterprises employing 78,400 workers.